edibotopic/edibotopic-website/content/notes/definitions.md

 The concept of a _definition_ is often associated with the **lexical** definition.
 This is the kind of definition that we might find in a dictionary.

-Being asked to explain a vague term can be intensely frustrating for people because we:
+Being asked to explain a vague term can be intensely frustrating because we:

 * Assume that the question is trivial and has been answered in some dictionary
 * Believe that everyone working with us must surely know what we really mean